 Here's a concrete example.
 Ask a model: "How many times does the letter 'r' appear in the word 'strawberry'?"
 A rushed answer can be "two," because the third "r" in "strawberry" is easy to miss without a check.

 The problem isn't that the model lacks knowledge.
 It's that the task requires deliberate step-by-step verification, not fast association.
 Pretraining optimizes next-token prediction, which rewards fluent continuations more directly than checked final answers.
-On problems like complex math, code debugging, or logistics planning, the same dynamic appears: the model produces a plausible-looking answer that collapses under scrutiny.
+On problems like complex math, code debugging, or incident triage, the same dynamic appears: the model produces a plausible-looking answer that collapses under scrutiny.

 Test-time compute scaling can address this failure mode by spending budget before committing.
 Instead of one shot, the model or the system around it can explore multiple approaches, verify intermediate steps, and select a candidate.
 The extra compute only helps when exploration or verification changes the result for the better.